-ENGLISH: One PBL experience that is common to students across grade level each year.
-Gr 9: a Zine on theme connected to literature, grade 12-poetry reading.
+ENGLISH: One PBL experience that is common to students across grade level each year (ie: Gr 9: a Zine on theme connected to literature, grade 12-poetry reading) This is an area for improvement.
+Will also continue implementation of digital writing folders.